Mar 27, 2025

 Take for example a term like “Your Company vs Another Company.”
 If you consider branded terms as unimportant to your content strategy, your competitors may outrank you for this term.

-In the following example, for the term “Asana vs linear,” neither product’s website shows up in the top 3 results for this search.
+In the following example, for the term “Asana vs Linear,” neither product’s website shows up in the top 3 results for this search.
 Instead, ClickUp–a competitor in the space–shows up #1 with a solid product comparison.
 Using other companies’ branded terms, they’re able to make new people aware of their offering who may not have otherwise been considering their tool.

 GrPlylkL0owOQOVynSyONM_A4QSdZZh4omTtCWq1POr t0_q4TedP4UMJeFRd ud6VyxHhdr0APnnxPlyjcJYLm7sM5v1woZYYbjMROxXzxbX1qnyp7eLWZbBsgeWCIzac47e5cgRadclIKvJbI5URo